-Our risk assessment of this salient of replacing virgin polyester.
+Regarding replacing virgin polyester with recycled polyester, we also further need to evaluate the risk of recycled polyester.
 Most of our recycled material today comes from factory waste, and we see no obvious risks related to collection and assembly of this material as opposed to post consumer polyester material that might/could be related to child labour.
-It is in the re-claiming and collection process of plastic on landfills that we find the potential risk of child labour in post-consumer plastic materials.
-We are aware that this might also be a risk for us when moving to recycled polyester material.
+It is in the re-claiming and collection process of plastic on landfills that we find the highest potential risk of child labour in post-consumer plastic materials.
+We are aware that this might also be a risk for us when moving to recycled polyester material and will keep track of this in the future.